jdb/jdb.github.com/dup.rst

 Each of the following functions returns a list with no duplicates from the list given as argument.
-Three approaches: the simplest approach, faster methods which do not respect the original ordering, and fast methods which do respect the ordering.
-All in all, this problem is easily solved with Python's builtin.
+Three approaches: the simplest approach, then faster methods which do not respect the original ordering, and finally fast methods which do respect the ordering.

+All in all, this problem is easily solved with Python's *set* and *dict* builtins.

 Simplest naive algorithm
 ========================